stephennimmo/ocp4-upi-install/README.md

 `/ocp/openshift-install wait-for bootstrap-complete --dir=/ocp/install --log-level=debug`

+Once you see this.

+`INFO Waiting up to 40m0s for bootstrapping to complete...`

-Once complete, proceed to install the control plane machines.
+Proceed to install the control plane machines.

 # Install RHCOS on Control Plane Machines